jeffreyqdd/harvardschool/monopoly/README.md

 ### Player Class

-Base class Player ->  > Derived class Bot
+Base class Player <-  > Derived class Bot

 The good thing of player monopoly one the computer is that bots can be generated to fill in the place of friends.
 This calls for a derived class Bot that has the data contained in Player but different decision making functions.

 Once again using virtual, these classes can achieve polymorphism.

-'''cpp
+'''
 virtual string make_property_decision()
 {
     //returns player decision using cin